Jpickard1/Hypergraph-Analysis-Toolbox/Python/README.md

 - order (int, None): the order of the uniformity
 - directed (bool): if hyperedges have direction associated with them
 - weighted (bool): if hyperedges have associated weights

+## TODO:

+1. decide to remove setters of incidence matrix, adjacency tensors, and edge sets.
+    Argument for: this should be supplied at creation or by modifiation of adding new vertices.
+If it is already set, why would we reset it?
+    Argument against: not sure.